Classification of critically fixed anti-Thurston maps: Introduction

-The structure of this paper is as follows: After a review of anti-holomorphic dynamics, we prove an orientation-reversing version of Thurston's theorem on the characterization of post-critically finite rational functions.
-In Section~\ref{sec:crit-fixed-anti-rational}, we introduce \emph{Tischler graphs} $T_f$ of critically fixed anti-rational maps $f$, which are plane graphs whose edges are the fixed internal rays in superattracting basins.
-These graphs were originally introduced in \cite{tischlerCriticalPointsValues1989} to study critically fixed polynomials, and they have played a crucial role in the classification results for critically fixed rational maps mentioned above.
-Our main result in this section is Theorem~\ref{thm:characterization-1}, describing the properties of the Tischler graph $T=T_f$ associated to a critically fixed anti-rational map $f$: \begin{enumerate} \item $T$ is a connected bipartite plane graph. \item $T$ is forward invariant, i.e., $f(T) = T$. \item The vertices of $T$ are exactly the fixed points of $f$, and each edge of $T$ connects a critical fixed point to a repelling fixed point. \item Every repelling vertex of $T$ has degree 2, and every critical vertex has degree $m+2\ge 3$, where $m$ is the multiplicity of the critical point. \item Every face $A$ of $T$ is a Jordan domain, and $f$ maps $A$ anti-conformally onto $\CC \setminus \overline{A}$. \end{enumerate}
+Given a critically fixed anti-rational map $f:\CC\to\CC$, its (\emph{alternating}) \emph{Tischler graph} $T_f$ is the plane graph in $\CC$ whose edges are the fixed internal rays in the immediate superattracting basins of $f$ and whose vertices are the endpoints of these rays.
+We named this graph in analogy with the \emph{Tischler graphs} of critically fixed rational maps studied in \cite{cordwellClassificationCriticallyFixed2015,hlushchankaTischlerGraphsCritically2019}, see also \cite{tischlerCriticalPointsValues1989}.

+In \Cref{thm:characterization-1}, we provide the following properties of the Tischler graph $T_f$: \begin{enumerate} \item $T_f$ is a connected bipartite plane graph. \item The vertices of $T_f$ are exactly the fixed points of $f$, and each edge of $T_f$ connects a critical fixed point to a repelling fixed point. \item Every repelling vertex of $T_f$ has degree 2, and every critical vertex has degree $m+2\ge 3$, where $m$ is the multiplicity of the critical point. \item $T_f$ has exactly $d+1$ faces, where $d$ is the degree of $f$. \item Every face $A$ of $T_f$ is a Jordan domain, and $f$ maps $A$ anti-conformally onto $\CC \setminus \overline{A}$. \end{enumerate}